peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  byte (from 0 to 255) without rounding to a different numerical value.
 * `byte ToByteUnchecked()`<br>
- Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
+ Converts this number's value to an integer (using ToEInteger), and returns the least-significant bits of that integer's two's-complement form as a byte (from 0 to 255).
 * `double ToDouble()`<br>
  Converts this value to a 64-bit floating-point number.
 * `EDecimal ToEDecimal()`<br>